Summerville Rolls Over Riverbank

 Orlando Lopez was designated the Player of the Game for his outstanding running and four-touchdown night, and Bryce Leveroos made the Hot Hit of the Game with a pancake block that led Lopez into the end zone in the second quarter.

-The Bears are now 4 and 1 for the season and 2 and 0 in the league, with the Calaveras Reds coming to town next Friday.
+The Bears are now 4 and 1 for the season and 2 and 0 in the league, with the Calaveras Reds coming to town next Friday, who dominated River Island last night with a 55-0 victory, and Bret Harte on its home turf and homecoming night crushed Millennium 41-0; they head to Big Valley Christian next Friday.